 Track laying commenced once the recycled baseboard frame was stabilised and fitted with a new top.
 A shunting layout needs good track for smooth operation – shunting using up to date standard equipment being one of the project objectives.

-The layout shares a small ‘fiddle stick’ staging yard with ‘Dudley Heath’, my other N gauge exhibition layout.
+The layout shared a small ‘fiddle stick’ staging yard with ‘Dudley Heath’, my other N gauge exhibition layout for a while.
+It has since been equipped with its own cassette staging yard.

 Test running with a Graham Farish Class 66 and Dapol ICA ‘Silver Bullet’ clay slurry tank wagons.